mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_concepts.html.md

 The `concept` keyword declares an abstract concept that is to be learned by the system.
 It could be a feature (such as a curvy line in an image) or a goal (such as high score in a game).
 Ultimately, a concept takes the form of a transformation of data, but no information need be provided about how to perform the calculation.
 By declaring a concept, you are instructing the BRAIN server that this is a node in the basic recurrent artificial intelligence network that must be learned.
 Consequently, concept nodes must have corresponding curricula to teach them.

-Because concepts are learned, their declarations tend to be fairly simple unless one wants to explicitly tell the BRAIN server what learning algorithms and architecture to use (which is an unusual case).

-The typical components of a concept statement are shown to the right.

 ```inkling--code
 concept AbstractConceptName
   is classifier